Torenu/procfg/README.md

 gameplay.cfg and bhop.cfg are used separately to play regular match or bhop/kz server

-interp.cfg can help with connection issues
+interp.cfg can help with connection issues (you can also try to change rate value)

 **Binds**
 ---